mehmettas/MVVM_firebase_realtime_family_tracker/README.md

  When you open up the application, you must have a member id in order to join a family.
 This id should be included in that family's document on firebase or you can directly create family, when you choose this way, a family and a member id will be created on the firebase.

-While our never ending background service working on the background even the app removed, we constantly listen for current joined user location and write this updates to the user's location document on firebase, and we listen for all the family members locations that are included to the family on the background.
-When there is an change occurs, we re-pin our markers on the map and show the location update.
-When repinning happens, we create a bound to all the locations of markers and create a new zooming on the scope of this locations.
+While our never-ending background service working on the background even the app removed, we constantly listen for current joined user location and write this updates to the user's location document on firebase, and we listen for all the family members locations that are included to the family on the background.
+When there is a change occurs, we re-pin our markers on the map and show the location update.
+When repinning happens, we create abound to all the locations of markers and create new zooming on the scope of these locations.

 <!-- LICENSE -->
 ## License